alexstrat/cube-get/README.md

-cube2csv
+cube-get
 ========

-Utility command-line tool to rapidly fetch square/cube data and covert it to CSV
+Utility command-line tool to rapidly and easily fetch data from square/cube evaluator.